 The yellow jackets you’ll probably find on your homestead are typically the size of a honeybee, with the characteristic yellow and black stripes that lend to their name.
 And like bees, they nest in colonies—but that’s where many of the similarities end.
 Rather than creating their own hive structure from scratch, they most commonly nest underground, often reusing an abandoned burrow.

 They aren’t fuzzy like honeybees or bumblebees, nor do they feature the flattened back leg to collect pollen.
-Though the adults feed on sugary food like nectar or fallen fruit, they are also voracious hunters.
+Though the adults feed on sugary food like nectar or fallen fruit, they are also voracious hunters, usually focusing on caterpillars and other leaf-eating larvae.

 Though they’re not as lovely as butterflies or endearing as honeybees, these battle-striped jerks of the insect world still can have their own place on the farm.
 These wasps are excellent at tracking down many pests and caterpillars that would otherwise bother your gardens.
 They chew these crop-destroying larvae up to feed to their own larvae, ridding you of scores of garden problems for free.